Information on this page is for customers in

 G and G-OTOD (Small Business)

-Small business customers will see a decrease of about 29 cents.
+Small business customers saw a delivery decrease of approximately 1%.
 This is within the delivery portion of the electric bill.

 GV (Commercial and Industrial)

-GV commercial and industrial customers will see a decrease of about 12 cents.
+GV commercial and industrial customers saw a delivery decrease of approximately 3%.
 This is within the delivery portion of the electric bill.

 LG (Commercial and Industrial)

-LG commercial and industrial customers will see a decrease of about 10 cents.
+LG commercial and industrial customers saw a delivery decrease of approximately 8%.
 This is within the delivery portion of the electric bill.